I. Paul’s service among the Thessalonians (1-4)

-Paul’s motivation and conduct in ministering to the them (5-9)
+II.
+Paul’s motivation and conduct in ministering to them (5-9)

 1. Our coming to you was not in vain – In fact, preaching the gospel to others is never in vain.
 See Isaiah 55:11.
 It always accomplishes exactly what God purposes.
 That doesn’t mean it always bears as much fruit as it did in this case in Thessalonica.
 Paul and his comrades in teaching could have felt discouraged when they left that city.
 After all, they were only able to stay about three weeks.
-Then they were forced to leave by an angry mob who not only rejected what they had preached but were furious enough to start a riot which threatened their very lives.
-Sometimes we may not immediately see the fruit of our efforts, but keep sowing and believing.
-Give example of recent case of one lady who believed after we shared the gospel with her, but we did not know or hear about it for ten years!
+Then they were forced to leave by an angry mob who rejected what they had preached and were furious enough to start a riot that threatened their very lives.
+Sometimes we may not immediately see the fruit of our efforts, but we must keep sowing and believing.

 2. Had suffered in Philippi – See Acts 16:19-24.
 How was Paul treated there?
 What hardships did they face in that city?
 How could these very hardships embolden them?
 This verse teaches us an important lesson.

 Remember that God has a plan for you even when you face hardships.
-Ask yourself if you have learned the lesson or lessons He has for you in the midst of it.
-If you never face dangerous situations it is very difficult to grow more courageous.
-If you never face annoying situations, it is difficult to grow more patient.
-If you never get sick, it is difficult to appreciate health.
-And so on.
+Ask yourself if you have learned the lesson or lessons, He has for you in the midst of it.
+It is very difficult to grow more courageous if you never face dangerous situations.
+If you never face annoying situations, it is hard to grow more patient.
+If you never get sick, it is challenging to appreciate health.
 Difficulties happen to refine our Christian character.

 3. Paul’s pure motivations – Many false teachers are motivated by their own agenda.
-Like snake oil salesmen they use smooth speech to cover up the faulty product they are selling.
+Like snake oil salesmen, they use smooth speech to cover up the faulty product they sell.
 False teachers deceive and lie.
 They twist the Scriptures to make them sound like they support their own warped views.
 See 1 Timothy 4:3.
 Paul defends their teaching ministry by making it clear that not only what they said is true, but their motivations are also pure.
-Their goal was not pleasing man (see 2 Timothy 4:3), but pleasing God.
+Their goal was not pleasing man (see 2 Timothy 4:3) but pleasing God.

-1. I should never change the gospel, add in my own opinions, or make it sound more or less attractive than it is.
+1. I should never change the gospel, add my own opinions, or make it sound more or less attractive than it is.
 It is God’s gospel, not mine.
-So I have to be faithful to share it accurately.
+So, I have to be faithful to share it accurately.

 2. It was entrusted to me and to each of us for a reason, to share it.
 I should not be like the man who hid his coin in the ground.
 I need to let the gospel sound forth from me.